josh-gree/datasci_portfolio/README.md

   - Evidence for grade inflation?
   - How does A-level mathematics prepare students for STEM subjects in    university?
   - What does computer science look like in secondary schools?
+  - FEEG python course automatic marking system - has the students code been stored?
 - Economics
   - How has Tory government changed the UK economy since 2010?
   - How much does the uk 'make'?